pagkly/Zed/Investopedia4/Target Markets What Everyone Should Know.md

 Defining a target market is important for any business because it means the difference between selling a product or service and sitting on the sidelines while the competition boosts its revenue.

 Not knowing its target can be a big mistake for a business.
-Trying to rustle new clients or customers without knowing who it will target can cost the business a lot of time and money.
+Trying to rustle new clients or customers without knowing who it [[Will|will]] target can cost the business a lot of time and money.

 ### Segmenting the Market

 Dividing a target market into various segments is as simple as dividing the population into groups that can be measured by key characteristics.
-These include gender, age, [[income levels]](https://www.investopedia.com/articles/personal-finance/050615/are-you-top-one-percent-world.asp), race, education, religion, marital status, and geographic location.
+These include gender, age, [[income levels]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/050615/are-you-top-one-percent-world.asp), race, education, religion, marital status, and geographic location.

 Consumers that fall into these groups tend to value the same products and services, which is why narrowing down these segments is one of the most important factors to determine target markets.
 For example, people who fall into a higher income bracket may be more likely to buy specialty coffee from [[Starbucks]](https://www.investopedia.com/articles/markets/021316/how-starbucks-makes-money-sbux.asp) instead of Dunkin' Donuts.